Empowered: Life As An African American Entrepreneur In Nigeria

 I love the idea what I’m doing really has the ability to impact people.
 I am in a very non-traditional role.
 I’m a woman in construction, an international investor, and an African-American.
 People really see something “different” in me and imagine the possibilities for their lives.

 What were the most difficult things to adjust to?

 The most difficult thing to adjust to has been the food… it’s spicy and no part of any animal goes to waste.

 What’s your social life like?

-I was leading a pretty isolated life when I got to Nigeria because I was paranoid by stereotypes etc. but 99 percent of the people I’ve met have been very kind and I’ve forged a few friendships I know will last a lifetime.
-I’ve not focused so much in a social life because I’ve been working in growing the business but as time permits, I am gradually getting out and doing some socializing.
+I was leading a pretty isolated life when I got to Nigeria because I was paranoid by stereotypes etc. However, 99 percent of the people I’ve met have been very kind.
+I’ve forged a few friendships I know will last a lifetime.
+I’ve not focused so much on socializing though because I’ve been working on growing my business.
+However, as time permits, I am gradually getting out and socializing.